KiraDisc/ENC4265portfolio/manual.md

 > ![Game options menu](steam2.png)
 >
-> *Figure 2: Dialogue box where game specific settings can be changed*
+> *Figure 2: Dialogue box where game specific settings can be changed, captured by Kira Discenza*

 If this is too much of a hassle for you, feel free to skip this step.
 The benefit to this is that mods can be volatile when crossing release editions, and one update can possibly make half of your mods unusable.